The Best Cell Phones for Visually Impaired Seniors in 2024, Tested and Reviewed

 First, my grandma and I tried out the VoiceOver and Spoken Content screen readers.
 We were blown away by how well they worked.
 While my grandma doesn’t have significant vision loss, she does struggle to read smaller text on smartphone screens.
 With VoiceOver, every menu item she selected was spoken out loud through the iPhone’s speaker.
 There were also many additional accessibility settings to manage within VoiceOver.
 We could speed up or slow down the speech, change the pitch and style of the voice, customize pronunciation, enable image descriptions, and add multilingual speech.

 Spoken Content worked similarly to VoiceOver but for general text content like articles or messages.
 I just had to enable the feature in the settings menu and select the text I wanted to hear.
 If I wanted to hear everything written on the screen, I swiped down from the top of the screen with two fingers.
-My grandma took a little time to get adjusted to the swiping down.
-After a few tries, she used Spoken Content with ease.
+After a few tries, my grandma used Spoken Content with ease.

 The VoiceOver and Spoken Content features offered enough on their own to justify the iPhone 15 Plus’s price and make it one of the best smartphones for seniors with vision loss.
 But the features didn’t stop there.
 I could also enable a built-in Braille keyboard, automatic audio descriptions, increase the size of text, and zoom in on particular parts of the screen.
 We found all of these features very helpful and easy to use with a little practice.